-Note: Unfortunately, if you have an artificial tree or a flocked tree—the ones sprayed in that fake snow—you’re not going to be able to recycle it.
+Unfortunately, if you have an artificial tree or a flocked tree—the ones sprayed in that fake snow—you’re not going to be able to recycle it.

 For those without a compost pile, your Christmas tree’s branches are perfect for starting one.
 A 5-inch stack of thin evergreen branches makes for a great compost base, allowing plenty of airflow for a productive bin or pile.
-Then, add your compostable items like kitchen scraps on top and you’re good to go.
+Then, simply add your compostable items like kitchen scraps on top and you’re good to go.

-For those in rural areas, returning your tree to nature by simply placing it somewhere on your land is also an option.
+For those in rural areas, returning your tree to nature by placing it somewhere on your land is also an option.
 Not only will this provide food and housing for wildlife, but the tree’s needles can be harvested for an effective, slow-to-decompose mulch.